-This plan was approved by the Orange County School Board on 2/10/2015.
+This plan is pending approval by the Orange County School Board.

 SIP Authority and Template

 Section 1001.42(18), Florida Statutes, requires district school boards to annually approve and require implementation of a school improvement plan (SIP) for each school in the district.